nilayg26/FortifiedCradleSecurity/README.md

 -----

-# Fortified Cradle: A Java Simulation of Outsourced ABE
+# Fortified Cradle: A Java Simulation of ABE

 `Fortified Cradle` is a conceptual Java simulation of a multi-authority **Attribute-Based Encryption (ABE)** scheme featuring an **outsourced decryption** mechanism.
 This project demonstrates how computationally intensive cryptographic operations can be offloaded from a resource-constrained end-user to a powerful proxy server, making advanced security practical for IoT and mobile environments.